pgrill/guidelines/training.md

 ## Databases

-Our recommendation is to use [PostgreSQL](https://www.postgresql.org/) to store the system data.
+Our recommendation is to use some of the databases we suggest in our [Databases guidelines](./databases/README.md).
-You can find information about how to install Postgres in our [Postgres Guidelines](./databases/README.md#postgresql)
+For this project we strongly recommend using [Postgres](./databases/README.md#postgresql).

 ## Testing